 - The author is liable for any violations of copyright.
 Authors are responsible for obtaining permission for the use of any copyrighted information, including images, in their articles.

-- The paper may be republished elsewhere or translated with the permission of the author; it must state that it was originally published in ISTL and include the ISTL URL.
+- If a paper is republished elsewhere it must state that it was originally published in ISTL and include the ISTL URL.

 - External links to ISTL and to individual articles are welcome as long as no charge is made for access to this material.